enchik0reo/news-web-app/README.md

 # Go Newsline

-It's a full-stack Go web application called Newsline that lets people get articles about Go in one place.
+It's a full-stack web application called Go Newsline that lets people get articles about Go in one place.
+Backend powered by Go.
+Frontend powered by React.

 ## Features

-- Application contains three separate services (Auth, News, Web)
+- Application backend contains three separate services (Auth, News, Api)
-- Communicate with each other using gRPC
+- Backend communicate with each other using gRPC
 - Auth service for user authentication
 - User can signup and login.
 Using JWT Access and Refresh tokens
+- Logging users can suggest news
-- News service uses rss feed and website parsing
-- Save and view articles
+- News service uses rss feed and website parsing to save and view articles
+- Web api server on net/http (use chi router)
 - RESTful routing
-- Web server on net/http (use chi router)
 - Data persistence using PostgreSQL database
+- Cache using Redis database
 - Using migrations
-- Cache using Redis database
-- Dynamic HTML using Go templates
+- Frontend using React

 ## Development